All Our Robots are User Serviceable!

 Orionrobots has always been about self learning and building your own stuff.
 Our robot kits are designed for you to build which has the knock on effect that you already know how some repairs can be made.
 Too many products have “no user serviceable parts inside” - something which makes you feel like this device is not really yours and you just have it on loan until it breaks - where you may be able to pay someone to fix it, or worse still, have to dispose of it and get a new one.
 This is both wasteful and disempowering.

-I quite like the Makers Manifesto where having systems that are designed for users to repair and modify are basic rights of ownership.
+I quite like The Makers Movement Manifesto where having systems that are designed for users to repair and modify are basic rights of ownership.
 Our robots use normal AA batteries - so they are easy to replace from about anywhere.
 They use only standard posi/flathead screws - no fancy screwdrivers are needed.

 The parts are quite standard - any Arduino compatible, or indeed other microcontroller board with 5v digital IO can be used to drive it.
 The motor controller is based on an L298 board, but could be swapped with others too - again - many compatible boards would comfortably do the same job.
 The wheels are used in a range of robot kits from multiple manufacturers, and many web vendors have them, with motor axles compatible with other wheel kits too.